pdjr-build/firmware-factory/README.md

-The build environment includes an extension to the PlatformIO build process that attempts to construct a file ```build.h``` from text *definition files* harvested by climbing directories in file system from ```src/``` until the root folder of firmware-factory.
+The build environment includes an extension to the PlatformIO build process that attempts to construct a file ```build.h``` from text *definition files* harvested by climbing directories in the file system from some starting point until either the root of the filesystem is reached or a folder containing the file ```STOP``` is encountered.

-In addition to the obvious assets you will notice that the file system contains a number of _DEFINITION\_FILES_ with capitalised, underscore-delimited names.
-The names correspond to configuration variable and constant names used in program code and their placement in the filesystem indicates the children to which these configuration values apply.
+A *definition file* is simply a text file with a name which will be interpreted as the name of a #define token and with content which will be interpreted as the value of the #define token.
+A definition file name must be capitalised and include at least one underscore character.

 Definition files are assumed to contain a string value unless their name ends in '_NUMBER' in which case they are taken to contain a numeric value (the '_NUMBER' suffix is not considered to be part of the value name).
-For example DEVICE\_MANUFACTURER\_NUMBER file will be assumed to contain a numeric value for a variable called 'DEVICE_MANUFACTURER'.
+For example DEVICE\_MANUFACTURER\_NUMBER file will be assumed to contain a numeric value for a #define token called 'DEVICE_MANUFACTURER'.

 The content of a definition file should be the value to be used for the named variable: quotes are not required on strings and numbers can be expressed in whatever way the host application demands.

+The ```src/``` folder is always a starting point and other folders with names of the form "\*-cfg" will also be used and start points.
+The root directory of "firmware-factory" contains a ```STOP``` file.